Nadodi Mannan: Box office

-The DMK party celebrated the success of Nadodi Mannan with a public function on 16 October 1958 at the Tamukkam Ground in Madurai.
+The DMK party celebrated the success of Nadodi Mannan with a public function on 16 October 1958 at the Tamukkam Ground in Madurai organized by R.M.Veerappan.
 The function, which was attended by 200,000 people, saw Ramachandran being taken in a procession on a chariot drawn by four horses and garlanded twice.
-He was awarded a golden sword worth 110 pounds by the party leader C. N. Annadurai and member V. R. Nedunchezhiyan.
+He was awarded a golden sword worth 50 kg by the party leader C. N. Annadurai and member V. R. Nedunchezhiyan.
 Ramachandran later donated the sword to the Kollur Mookambika Temple.

 The film's 100th-day theatrical run celebrations were held on 30 November 1958 at the Alagappa College in Madurai.
 Another round of celebrations were held on the same day at the SIAA Grounds in Chennai where Annadurai praised Ramachandran, calling him his "Idhayakkani" or "heart's fruit", also stating, "Praising MGR is like me praising myself".
 Ramachandran later called that moment as the most memorable one in his life.